abpframework/abp-samples/OutputCachingMiddleware/readme.md

 }
 ```

-## The Differences between response caching
+## The Differences with response caching
 It differs from [response caching](https://learn.microsoft.com/en-us/aspnet/core/performance/caching/overview?view=aspnetcore-7.0#response-caching) with the following features

-* The output cache behaviour is configurable on the server, the response cache uses the browsers` cache.
+* The output cache behaviour is configurable on the server, the response cache uses the browser's cache.
 * The output cache entries can be programmatically invalidated, the response cache doesn`t support that.
 * The output cache gets just the successful responses but the response cache stores even if the response is bad.
 * The output cache storage medium is extensible.